Claisebrook railway station: History

 Opened in 1883 under the name East Perth, Claisebrook station is a busy junction along the Airport, Midland, Armadale and Thornlie–Cockburn lines due to both lines running through the station and the Claisebrook railway depot being next door.

 The original railway station was built in timber with hardwood weatherboarding and external and timber lining.
-Rendered brick fireplaces were built in two of the rooms - possibly the waiting rooms and railway staff room and had very elegant rendered chimney caps providing a balance to the roof.
+Rendered brick fireplaces were built in two of the rooms – possibly the waiting rooms and railway staff room and had very elegant rendered chimney caps providing a balance to the roof.

 The Battye library carries the original plans and shows exposed heavy timber trussing of the roof which was very typical of the architecture of railway buildings of the era.
 The roofing was corrugated iron curved to provide a concave upper surface with the roof overhanging the tracks and providing cover to passengers leaving and arriving at the station.
 As railway rolling stock grew taller the wide eaves and the timber trussing of the roof were trimmed back giving the roof a truncated appearance.

 The station was located centrally between the east and west bound tracks and provided access to both.
-In 1984 the station was relocated to Whiteman Park to be the Central Station on the light railway system under construction in the majority by the Western Australian Light Railway Preservation Association and the Metropolitan Region Planning Authority funded under Wage Pause and Community Employment Programmes.
+In 1984 the station was relocated to Whiteman Park as Central Station on the Bennett Brook Railway, where it is now known as Whiteman Village Junction.

-In 1969, a new railway terminal was built 600 m away on the Midland line called East Perth, and caused this station to be renamed Claisebrook after a watercourse that is near the station.
+In 1969, a new railway terminal was built 600 m away on the Midland line called East Perth, and caused this station to be renamed Claisebrook after the watercourse that is near the station.
 Between 2002 and 2003 the station was mostly rebuilt with new station structures, signage, platform finishes and a footbridge.

 It has received Airport line services since 9 October 2022 as well as Ellenbrook line services since 8 December 2024.

 In 2024, Claisebrook station was identified as one of three stations to have its platform extended to 150 m as part of phase one of the platform and signalling upgrade program to allow for six-car trains on the Ellenbrook line and Thornlie–Cockburn line.

 Platforms

-The station saw 535,085 passengers in the 2013-14 financial year.
+The station saw 535,085 passengers in the 2013–14 financial year.

 The following platforms are currently in use at Claisebrook: